Peter Claver: Ministry to the enslaved

-Once baptized, Claver saw the slaves as fellow Christians, and encouraged others to treat them as such.
+Claver spent time preaching his mission to crowds of Africans, often providing rewards, such as stamps or medals, to those who were able to answer questions and relay information about the doctrine.
+In support for his beatification, Claver's peers recognized him for his dedication to Christian matrimony of enslaved Africans, many of whom he supported through the process of marriage.

+Similarly to Sandoval's view of African spiritual inferiority, Claver worked hard to denounce remnants of cultural and spiritual practices that the enslaved engaged in such as ritual dances and other "superstitions" as he described them.
+He put forth much effort to ban African spiritual expression as he viewed it as heretical.

 During the season when slavers were not accustomed to arrive, he traveled the country, visiting plantation after plantation, to give spiritual consolation to the slaves.
-During his 40 years of ministry it is estimated that he personally catechized and baptized 300,000 slaves.
-He would then follow up on them to ensure that as Christians they received their Christian and civil rights.
-His mission extended beyond caring for the slaves, however.
 He preached in the city square, to sailors and traders and conducted country missions, returning every spring to visit those he had baptized, ensuring that they were treated humanely.
 During these missions, whenever possible he avoided the hospitality of planters and overseers; instead, he would lodge in the same quarters as the slaves.

 Claver's work on behalf of the enslaved did not prevent him from ministering to the souls of well-to-do members of society, traders and visitors to Cartagena (including Muslims and English Protestants) and condemned criminals, many of whom he spiritually prepared for death; he was also a frequent visitor at the city's hospitals.
 Through years of unremitting toil and the force of his own unique personality, the slaves' condition slowly improved.
 In time he became a moral force, the Apostle of Cartagena.